marcelovani/bfd/README.md

 ## WITH SUBTHEME
 Copy the `ressources/bfd_subtheme` folder to `/sites/themes/custom` folder and set it as `default theme`.
+Drupal.org provide [documentation about sub-themes][10] and how to customize it.

 ### CSS
-There is a CSS file at `bfd_subtheme/assets/css/style-custom.css` for you to add your custom CSS
+To use a custom CSS go to the theme settings in `/admin/appearance/settings/bootstrap_for_drupal` Tick "Use bfd-custom.css".
+That setting will create a "bfd-custom.css" in `files` folder that you can use to customize the theme.

 ### SCSS
 You can theme directly with the file `bfd_subtheme/assets/scss/base/_base.scss`